-(1) Operating lease right-of-use asset relates primarily to a property that is majority-owned by a third party and is ground leased to the Company.
+Operating lease right-of-use asset relates primarily to a property that is majority-owned by a third party and is ground leased to the Company.
 The Company is obligated to pay the owner of the property \$0.5 million, subject to adjustment for changes in the CPI, per year through 2044; however, the Company's Ground Lease tenant at the property pays this expense directly under the terms of a master lease.
-Operating lease right-of-use asset is amortized on a straight-line basis over the term of the lease and is recorded in "Real estate expense" and \$0.1 million in "Other income" from its operating sease.
-During the six months ended June 30, 2023 and 2022, the Company of the Company is consolidated statements of operations.
-During both the three months ended June 30, 2023 and 2022, the Company expensive sease.
-The related operating June 30, 2023 and 2022, the Company expensive value of the minimum rental payments due under the lease discounted at the Company's incremental secured borrowing rate for a similar asset estimated to be 5.5%.
-The Company also has operating lease for office space that it assumed from iStar in connection with the Merger (refer to Note 9).
+Operating lease right-of-use asset is amortized on a straight-line basis over the term of the lease and is recorded in "Real estate expenses" in the Company's consolidated statements of operations.
+During both the three months ended September 30, 2023 and 2022, 2023 and 2022, the Company recognized \$0.1 million in "Real estate expenses" and \$0.1 million and \$0.1